 - Perfect ginger flavor!

-Blanched Almonds: Blanched almonds may sound fancy — but they’re just raw almonds with the skin removed!
-So many intimidating parts of baking are just sneakily named.
+- Blanched Almonds: Blanched almonds may sound fancy — but they’re just raw almonds with the skin removed.

-To blanch your own almonds, put them in boiling water for one minute, drain, and rinse with cool water.
-The skin will easily come off!
+- To blanch your own almonds, put them in boiling water for one minute, drain, and rinse with cool water.
+The skin should easily come off!

-One thing I always tell people who first make my Lebkuchen recipe is to make sure the glaze is dry before you store them!
+One thing I always tell people who first make this lebkuchen recipe is to make sure the glaze is dry (i.e. set)before you store them!
 There’s nothing worse than the delicious, velvety glaze ripping off because the cookies were wet when you stacked them.

 Another trick is to divide your cookies between layers of wax paper or parchment paper.
 You’ll still want to go in with dried cookies, but the layers will help prevent glaze-transfer if the container gets warm for some reason.

 How Long Can You Keep This In The Fridge?